Garrett Reisman: Expedition 16/17

 Reisman was assigned as a long duration crewmember on the International Space Station.
 He launched as Mission Specialist 5 aboard the STS-123 (Space Shuttle Endeavour) mission on March 11, 2008.
 After docking, he took part in the first spacewalk of the mission.
 Reisman stayed on board as flight engineer 2 for part of Expedition 16 and part of Expedition 17.
 Having completed his mission, he returned to Earth as mission specialist 5 aboard STS-124 on June 14, 2008.
 During his time on board the ISS he had seen two visiting Space Shuttles and the installation of the Special Purpose Dexterous Manipulator (SPDM) and the pressurized section of the Japanese Experiment Module "Kibo".

 Reisman was the first Jewish crew member on the International Space Station.
 He sent a greeting from space to the people of Israel during the celebration of Israel's 60th Independence Day in May 2008.
-He also did an entertaining, high definition video of "A day in the life of a space station crew member" while on board as well as demonstrating in the large, and at the time empty, Kibo section, that humans cannot "swim" in the microgravity of orbital space.
+He also did an entertaining, high-definition video of "A day in the life of a space station crew member" while on board, and demonstrated in the large – and at the time empty – Kibo section that humans cannot "swim" in the microgravity of orbital space.